aboerzel/German_License_Plate_Recognition/README.md

 ## Documentation

-Here you can find the to the project proposal and the write-up of the final project:
+Here you can find the project proposal and the write-up of the final project:
 - The [project proposal](proposal/proposal.pdf)
 - The final [project report](documentation/report.pdf)